Key Takeaways

 Will there be more attempts to weaken policyholder protections?

-Almost certainly.
-Insurance industry lobbying is persistent.
-Staying informed about legislative developments and supporting consumer-friendly legislators helps protect these rights for all Oklahomans.
+Likely.
+Insurance industry lobbying is persistent, and consumer-protection rules often change through technical bills that do not draw much public attention.
+Staying informed about legislative developments helps protect these rights for all Oklahomans.

 At Addison Law, we represent policyholders against insurance companies that deny, delay, and defend legitimate claims.
 We understand the tactics insurers use—at the claims stage, in litigation, and in the legislature.
 If you're facing a denied or delayed claim, contact us for a free consultation.